urbanslug/wai-devel/README.md

 ### Issue

-I have recieved a report from @haBuu that he has to run `stack exec wai-devel` in order to run wai-devel.
+- I have recieved a report from @haBuu that he has to run `stack exec wai-devel` in order to run wai-devel.
 I can't replicate this problem currently but any issues you might have running wai-devel might be solved by running it via stack exec as shown above.
+- Having an issue with ide-backend not using the ghc option `-dumpdir dir` so your project directory gets littered with .dump-hi files.

 ### Coming next